igoramadas/jarbunq/README.md

     - Action: Zalando.de - reserve amounts and schedule payments for Zalando.de invoices
 - Auto save money for kilometers and elevation ridden on Strava, daily or weekly
 - Transfers can be fully automated, or as draft (with approval needed by the owner)
-- Everything logged to the console by default, easily customized to log elsewhere
+- Eventhooks to automate payments and integrate with external systems (a mini IFTTT)
 - Email and push notifications for actions handled by the service
-- Eventhooks to automate payments and integrate with external systems
-- Easily add your own features via we a plugins file / folder
+- Easily add your own features via a plugins file / folder

 ## Crazy quick start guide